Georges Laraque: Playing career

 On July 3, 2008, Laraque signed a contract as a free agent with the Montreal Canadiens.
-He elected to wear number 17 with the Canadiens rather than his usual 27, which was Alex Kovalev's number at the time.
+As his usual jersey number 27 was already being worn by Alex Kovalev, Laraque took up jersey number 17.
 One of the main reasons why Montreal sought Laraque was to add toughness; in the previous year's playoffs, they had been outplayed physically by the Philadelphia Flyers, and in the first round, they had difficulty countering Boston Bruin Milan Lucic.
 On November 21, 2009 Laraque was suspended 5 games after hitting Detroit Red Wings defenseman Niklas Kronwall with a knee to knee hit.
 On December 12, 2009, Laraque would enter his final fight taking on Eric Boulton of the Atlanta Thrashers.
 On January 21, 2010 the Montreal Canadiens released Laraque and announced they were planning to buy out the remainder of his contract.
 His contract was officially bought out on June 15, 2010.
 Because Laraque had been suffering from two herniated discs in his back during the last season and a half that he had been playing, he subsequently announced his retirement from professional hockey.
 Laraque took advantage of being released by the Canadiens to offer his help to Haiti, his country of ancestry, and began raising money to rebuild the Grace Children's Hospital in Port-au-Prince, Haiti, in association with World Vision and the National Hockey League Players' Association.

 While playing with the Oilers, Laraque was famous for his "Laraque Leap", in which he would smash his body against the glass at Northlands Coliseum after the Oilers scored a goal.

 Laraque came out of retirement on January 16, 2015, joining Norway's Lokomotiv Fana, where he played two games before retiring again.

+Laraque came out of retirement for a second time on February 20, 2026 for one game, joining the Columbus River Dragons of the Federal Prospects Hockey League as a celebrity player for Military Appreciation Night.

 Additionally, he was the assistant coach of the Haiti street and ball hockey national team during the 2015 Ball Hockey World Championship in Zug, Switzerland.